User Guide

 • Use the collections dropdown to filter the list to a single collection.

-• Use the Search by File Name field to narrow the list of documents.
+• Use the Search field to narrow the list of documents.

 The page refreshes to display the evaluation results.